Lymphedema Pump Side Effects: How To Avoid Them

 While very rare, some patients may experience an allergic reaction to the materials in the pump sleeve or cuff.
 Switching to hypoallergenic materials can help address this concern.

-5. Bacterial and Fungal Infection
+5. Bacterial and Fungal Infections

 Though very rare, bacterial or fungal infections may occur if the pump sleeve is not cleaned or dried properly.
 It’s essential to maintain proper hygiene and regularly inspect the pump for any signs of infection.